The Arab region is full of unique ideas – ideas that could change the world.

 He is currently CEO of the Oman Technology Fund and a trustee at the Modern College of Business & Science in Muscat.

-Amin Matni, Program Manager, Qatar Business Incubation Center
+Amin Matni, Programme Manager, Qatar Business Incubation Center

 After gaining a BA in Graphic Design from the University of Notre Dame in the USA, Amin set up two marketing consultancies – one in Lebanon and another in Qatar.